alexlee910116/News_App/README.md

 A new Flutter project.

-http to make the api /n
+http to make the api work

+url_launch let the detail page work

 develop the search function